pi-star-2025/pi_star/Math + Physics/misc/cold_fusion.md

 Also, the 5 layers can be observed in the wings of butterflies, or flower spirals, or snakes/reptiles.

-Whenever the wavelets within π connect with the larger waves and mimick the quantum/atomic parallels of gold, cold fusion is manifested.
+Whenever the wavelets within π connect with the larger waves and mimic the quantum/atomic parallels of gold, cold fusion is manifested.

 ## Liquid Gold